cockroachdb/docs/v1.1/parallel-statement-execution.md

 ## Why Use Parallel Statement Execution

-Normally, applications usually issue multiple SQL statements within a single transaction and SQL engines execute each statement sequentially.
+Normally, applications issue multiple SQL statements within a single transaction and SQL engines execute each statement sequentially.
 Because the statements are executed locally, the results can be delivered fast.
-But CockroachDB being a distributed database, execution of statements takes longer than normal SQL engines because of high round-trip latencies required for consensus.
+But CockroachDB being a distributed database, execution of SQL statements takes longer than normal SQL engines because of high round-trip latencies required for consensus.
 To counteract the issue and optimize performance, CockroachDB supports parallel execution of SQL statements.
-Thus, despite the higher latency of single data-modifying statements, the overall latency of multiple such statements can be reduced.
+Thus, despite the higher latency of single data-modifying statements, the overall execution latency of multiple statements can be reduced.

 ## How Parallel Statement Execution Works